Focus cultural program

 Operndorf Culture program

-The first focus of the cultural program is to hold up to three or four cultural events in the Operndorf Afrika for the general public of the region, on a monthly basis.
+The first focus of the cultural program is to hold up to three or four cultural events in Operndorf Afrika for the general public of the region, on a monthly basis.
 This includes the presentation of important African films, the performance of relevant, contemporary theatre and dance guest performances, concerts or evenings with traditional storytellers.

 A second focus of the artistic program design is the networking with the local art scene.
-Through the provision of the infrastructure of the Operndorf Afrika, comprising of artists’ houses, a recording studio and studios, this is increasingly taking shape and as such enables the creation of a free creative space.
+Through the provision of the infrastructure of the Operndorf Afrika, comprising of artists’ houses, a recording studio and other studios, this is increasingly taking shape and as such enables the creation of a free creative space.

-Building up on this idea, an international artist-in-Residence program was set-up in the Operndorf Afrika, in 2015: Learn more about it here.
+Building upon this idea, an international artist-in-Residence program was set-up in the Operndorf Afrika, in 2015: Learn more about it here.

 Changing program points are designed by the artistic director Alex Moussa Sawadogo and are in conjunction with national and international artists, offered on a monthly basis, to children, parents as well as neighbours of the Operndorf Afrika.

 The budget for the culture programme is estimated to monthly amount to 1,000 Euro, from which workshops, events, as well as excursions of the children and youth of the Operndorf Afrika to befriended cultural institutions in Ouagadougou, is financed.
-The cultural program takes place each year, analogous to the school calendar, from October to the end of July – in the summer, the program pauses, just like the school.
+The cultural program takes place each year, analogous to the school calendar, from October to the end of July.
+In the summer, the program pauses, just like the school.

 want to build, is not there, so that it can later allow for arias to be sung or for a symphony orchestra to play.
-My conception of the Opera Village is always associated with the hope that we will together with the effort and the money from many, create this organism, which develops a life of its own, through us and especially through the people who are there.”
+My conception of the Opera Village is always associated with the hope that we will together with the effort and the money from many people will create this organism, which develops a life of its own, through us and especially through the people who are there.”